 Rockstor pros and cons

-- Linux, uses the Btrfs file system, which like BSD’s ZFS includes splendid data integrity and security features like snapshots, pools, checksums, encryption, etc.
+- It’s a Linux OS that uses the Btrfs file system, which like BSD’s ZFS, includes splendid data integrity and security features like snapshots, pools, checksums, encryption, etc.

-- More reasonable hardware requirements than TrueNAS CORE, especially when it comes to RAM.
+- More reasonable hardware requirements than TrueNAS CORE, especially regarding RAM.